mariorod98/ObsidianVault/📄 Other files/Ubisoft HR.md

 bonus on benefits of the project 1-3 month
 12 extra days of paid holidays + 5 weeks
 restaurant tickets 9€/day - 180€/ month childcare facilities

 massage people

+moving bonus 1500€

+Studio closed first week of august july 29 to august 6 close studio one week on summer one week on winter

 [25 3pm hr](<## SMI
 ![[Pasted image 20230420124419.png]]